 The Monastery was founded by a few brave monks – like all Meteora Monasteries – in the early 14th century.
 The Monastery was built in 1438 and the building materials were carried on top for more than 70 years!
 The main church was built in 1475-76 and today only 4 monks live in it.

-The Monastery of Agia Triada became famous as it has been featured in the James Bond film, ‘Four Your Eyes Only’.
+The Monastery of Agia Triada became famous as it was featured in the James Bond film, ‘Four Your Eyes Only’.
 Unfortunately, the monastery was looted during WWII but there are still many valuable objects to see.

 Don’t miss the chapel of St. John the Baptist, a small circular church with a vault, hewed on the rock, or the old copy of the Gospel with the silver cover printed in Venice in 1539.